High Availability Synchronization Settings¶

 Synchronizes the contents of the IPv4 DHCP server settings.

-This synchronization process automatically adjusts the value of Failover Peer IP for each DHCP interface.
+This synchronization process automatically adjusts the value of failover settings.
 See DHCPv4 Server for details.

 - DHCP Relay settings: